IsuraManchanayake/munch-compiler/DIARY.md

 ## 20 September 2018 1 AM

-- C code generation for some of decls are completed
+- C code generation for some of the decl types are completed
 - full source stream parsing is added
 - DeclSet type is introduced to store all declarations
 - Type is included as a field in TypeSpec